 Downtown Summit is a vibrant, regional destination with a lively art, shopping, and restaurant scene, providing visitors with a true sense of place and community.
 Summit Downtown, Inc (SDI) is a non-profit organization that represents retailers, businesses, and property owners in the downtown Special Improvement District.
 SDI organizes events such as the Arts & Cars arts festival and car show, Family Fun Night, Summit Street Sounds, trick-or-treating in the downtown, Carriages and Carolers, and much more.
 SDI oversees marketing of the downtown and its businesses and works with city stakeholders to create and maintain an engaging downtown experience for visitors and businesses.

 The Summit Farmers Market is open from April to December on Sundays from 8AM to 1PM in downtown Summit and is host to dozens of local famers and purveyors.

 Summit Downtown, Inc: 908-277-6100

 Located on the Morris & Essex service line of New Jersey Transit, Summit has direct train service to New York City.
 The Summit station is located in downtown Summit, at 40 Union Place, between the downtown area and the Village Green.
-If you plant to commute into New York, a resident parking permit will allow you to park in certain lots in the downtown area.
-Parking Services also operates a ridesharing program with Lyft, which allows residents to get round trip service from home to the Summit train station for the cost of daily parking.
-More information on the ridesharing program is available here.
+If you plan to commute into New York, a resident parking permit will allow you to park in certain lots in the downtown area.
+Parking Services also operates a ridesharing program with Lyft and Uber, which allows residents to get round trip service from home to the Summit train station for the cost of daily parking.